Email marketing

 Spark interest and curiosity

-Think outside the box when choosing your email subject lines for real estate.
-Give your audience a tempting hook to grab their interest.
+As the previous example shows, a little mystery is always a good way to go.
+Customers are used to standard real estate pitches.
+Try to think outside the box here, and give your audience a tempting hook to grab their interest.
 Your reader is tempted to click if your subject line sounds like “Something happened and…”, “I can’t believe I forgot”, or “It’s been a long time.”

-At the same time, to avoid misleading your customers and losing their trust, make sure the subject lines actually relate to emails and communicate the original message.
+At the same time, to avoid misleading your customers and losing their trust, make sure the subject line communicates the original message.
 Giving your clients the opportunity to learn about the genuinely fantastic listings, services, and deals you have for them is what it’s all about — not misleading them.

 From: trulia